Product and coproduct in string topology: Equivalence of the new and old definitions

 \begin{proof} The definition of the Goresky-Hingston coproduct is made most precise in the proof of Lemma~8.3 of the paper \cite{GorHin}, and we recall it here.
 The coproduct is defined via a sequence of maps

-where the first map crosses with $I$ and the last map is the cut-map, just as in our definition of the coproduct $\vee$ (Definition~\ref{def:stickyco} ).
+with $\B=M\times I\cup \Lambda\times \{0,1\}$ as before, where the first map crosses with $I$ and the last map is the cut-map, just as in our definition of the coproduct $\vee$ (Definition~\ref{def:stickyco} ).
 The middle map needs to be constructed, and the paper \cite{GorHin} produces it as follows.

 For a small $\alpha>0$, let